fabgarsan/the_eye/README.md

 ### Run with docker

+**Be sure you are created the .env file in the root of the project.
+You could use .env_sample as a template.**

 You must have Docker installed, and you must run at the root of the project the following command.

 ```